ToshioCP/Gtk4-tutorial/gfm/sec19.md

 ~~~

 Signal tag specifies the name of the signal, handler and user_data object.
-They are the value of name, handler and object attribute.
+They are the value of name, handler and object attributes.
 Swapped attribute has the same meaning as `g_signal_connect_swapped` function.
 So, the signal tag above works the same as the function below.